ChordPro/chordpro/docs/content/Using-ChordPro.md

 Presets metadata item _KEY_ to have the value _VALUE_.

 This option may be specified multiple times.
+Additional values for the same _KEY_ will overwrite the previous value.

 ### no-a2crd

-Do not automatically convert non-ChordPro input to ChordPro format.
+Do not automatically attempt to convert non-ChordPro input to ChordPro format.

 ### no-csv